jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 #### 🧪 Test

-1. Run this command in a **separate terminal**.
+1. Start JupyterLab in a **separate terminal**.
-   It will open JupyterLab in your browser automatically.

    :::{hint} Reminder
    Activate the virtual environment again with `micromamba activate jupytercon2025` any time you create a new terminal.
    :::

-   We can keep this terminal open and running JupyterLab in the background!
+   After running this command, we can keep this terminal open and running JupyterLab in the background!

    ```bash
    jupyter lab